4systems/docs/README.md

-# Ezaalah Documentation
+# Ezaalah Help Center

 Use the starter kit to get your docs deployed and ready to customize.

-Click the green **Use this template** button at the top of this repo to copy the Ezaalah documentation.
+Click the green **Use this template** button at the top of this repo to copy the Ezaalah Help Center.
 The starter kit contains examples with

 - Guide pages
 - Navigation